If you need power that you can rely upon and you have regular access to sunlight, then you should consider looking for

-If the other Jackery 240 wasn’t enough power for you then it’s big brother supplies up to 1000 Watts.
+If the Jackery 240 wasn’t enough power for you then it’s big brother supplies up to 1000 Watts.

 That means it can happily provide twice as much power as the smaller model but unsurprisingly, it weighs twice as much too at 13.2 lbs. it’s still portable but not quite so lightweight.

 Again, if you can’t get access to solar panels or sunlight this will charge using AC outlets or even from the carport if necessary.

-You can find the Jackery Portable Power Station Explorer 1000 on Amazon.
+You can find the Jackery Portable Power Station Explorer 1000 online.

 Goal Zero Yeti 400 Solar Generator

 One of the top choices for solar generators is the Goal Zero Yeti 400 – it’s 29 lbs. which means that it is a substantially larger model than our previous two choices but it will also happily provide 600 Watts and 300 Watts respectively with up to 7 concurrent devices!

 It also has an excellent LCD display which lets you set up and monitor the power consumption which is very handy, indeed.

-You can find the Goal Zero Yeti 400 Solar Generator on Amazon.
+You can find the Goal Zero Yeti 400 Solar Generator online.